justinethier/zig-mark-sweep-gc/README.md

 }
 ```

-Surprisingly, the Zig version is almost identical:
+Surprisingly, the Zig version handles all of the same pointer logic.
+Just with an updated syntax:

 ```zig
     fn sweep(self: *VM) void {